swcarpentry/DEPRECATED-boot-camps/index.rst

 Scripps computational info
 --------------------------
 * IT has set up a temporary server for use by class participants.
-The server name is it-test7.scripps.edu
+The server name is it-test7.lj.ad.scripps.edu
- * iPython Notebook is available at http://137.131.19.123:8888/ (NOTE: only available from the Scripps network)
+ * iPython Notebook is available at http://it-test7.lj.ad.scripps.edu:8888/ (NOTE: only available from the Scripps network)
- * This server is also available for interactive shell use -- login using SSH
+ * This server is also available for interactive shell use -- SSH to username@it-test7.lj.ad.scripps.edu (replacing 'username' with your Scripps username)
 * IT also invites users who want to do more computational work to request accounts on garabaldi
  * To request an account, please send an email to hpc_ca@scripps.edu
  * Account will provide access to two nodes for interactive use, and also the potential of using our high-performance computing (HPC) cluster.